 If you have CiviCampaign enabled, you can select a campaign for this to be a part of (see CiviCampaign for more details).

-- What role will participants be assigned when they register online for this event?
 Roles distinguish different types of event participants, such as attendees, speakers and staff.
-The value placed in this field will be assigned by default when users register online.
+What role should participants be assigned when they register online for this event?
+The value placed in this field will be assigned by default when users register online or when you import registrations unless you include the field Participant Role with other values in your CSV import file.
 The most common value is Attendee.

-- Do you want users to see a list of participants, and how much information about the participants do you want to reveal?
+Do you want users to see a list of participants, and how much information about the participants do you want to reveal?
 Participant listings demonstrate support for an event and can help to generate interest within your constituent community.
-Note that the options you define in this section only enable participant listings — to display it, you will need to create a menu item or link to the listing somewhere on your web site.
-Once you've created the event, the participant listings link is displayed on the event configuration page.
+Note that the options you define in this section only enable participant listings — to display one, you will need to create a menu item or link to the listing somewhere on your website.
+Once you've created the event, the participant listing link is displayed on the event configuration page.
 Refer to the chapter on Everyday Tasks for information on participant listings and other ways to promote your events.

-- Select the Public Event box to include the event in promotional listings such as RSS feeds, iCal files or feeds, and event listing pages.
-(Other techniques for promoting events are described in the Everyday Tasks chapter of this section).
+Select the Public Event box to include the event in promotional listings such as RSS feeds, iCal files or feeds, and event listing pages.

-- Select Allow sharing through social media include social media links to share this event on the Event Info page, Thank-you page, Tell-a-Friend page (if enabled), and in event confirmation emails.
+Select Allow sharing through social media to include social media links for sharing this event on the Event Info page, Thank-you page, Tell-a-Friend page (if enabled), and in event confirmation emails.